marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 #### Impacting the Company

 - ** More hires at the expected quality **, obviously!
-- ** Better predictability **.
+- ** Better predictability **s.
 It is useful to know what can be the time and energy required to hire someone.
 - ** Pleasant interviewer experience **.
 We need to keep in mind that a lot of people involved in the process are usually not recruiters by trade, and therefore we have to make it easier on them.
 - ** Improve employer brand **, to ease future hires.